Check out these ordinary people (and a few famous people) who are truly heroes for our time.

 Jamie Blanek: You can’t live in the negative … if you want to live your life. … God has a plan for me.

-Lauren Boebert: Our rights and freedoms have been won and defended by the selfless service of the men and women who did not back down when asked to give all.
+Lauren Boebert: Our rights and freedoms have been won and defended by the selfless service of the men and women who did not back down when asked to give all. … What is truly telling is that the government is no longer afraid to admit they’re blatantly censoring our 1A rights.
+Before, they tried to hide it.
+Now they brag.
+They feel like they can do anything now.
+This is how tyranny starts.

 Cameron Burrell: Really, really brilliant athletes can slow things down.
 Your brain slows down.
 It’s a powerful tool.
 You consciously slow time down to check your body, your posture, your positioning, your acceleration, your turnover, and it’s all happening simultaneously.
 It’s brilliant when executed properly.